mschult2/StardewCropCalculator/README.md

 # Install

-Download Setup.msi from the [Release page](https://github.com/mschult2/StardewCropCalculator/releases), then double-click.
+Download Setup.msi from the [Release page](https://github.com/mschult2/StardewCropCalculator/releases), then double-click this file to begin installation.

 # Summary